-A sales report which is complementary to the previous one: you are able to see how effective your reps are at converting the leads into sealed deals, after hitting every step of the funnel to get there.
+Here’s a report which is complementary to the previous one: you are able to see how effective your reps are at converting the leads into sealed deals, after hitting every step of the funnel to get there.

-3) Sales performance report
+3) Sales & Order report

 ** click to enlarge **

-As a final sales report example, we chose one that displays are broad overview of your performance, combining a lot of different KPIs – which is useful if you decide to create a monthly report.
+As a final monthly sales report template, we chose one that displays are broad overview of your performance, combining a lot of different KPIs – which is useful if you decide to create a monthly report.
 The one displayed here however goes further, as it shows data over one year; but you can take data just over one month.

-From the number of customers you have acquired during that timespan to the costs it takes to get them, from the average revenue each of them brings you to the lifetime value they have, it provides you with an at-a-glance information too quickly see if your teams are meeting their goals.
+From the number of customers you have acquired during that time span to the costs it takes to get them, from the average revenue each of them brings you to the lifetime value they have, it provides you with an at-a-glance information too quickly see if your teams are meeting their goals.